veselink1/WorkFusion-Reusable-Bot-Tasks/Things-You-Might-Have-Missed.md

 ## BP
 - Doing a plain copy is rarely sufficient and should be used only when you plan on not changing the BP workflow, as changes will affect the original BP (and/or Use Case).
 Prefer using deep copies.
+- Preserving input data throughout the BP will result in `start_date` and `author` columns being added to the results.

 ## Bot Configs
 - Only export primitive value types within the `<export>` tag.
 Other types get converted to string via `toString()`.
 Prefer `<multi-column>`, generate `<single-column>` output via `<loop>`, or use JSON when exporting and aggregate (com.google.gson.Gson#toJson).
 - Use `log.error(obj)` for logging data to the Results tab of the BP (there is a 1000 character limit).
 - When declaring default input's for a bot config you are testing, prefer using `<var-def name="..." overwrite="false">` so that you can later override these inputs via the Input Data/ETL Bot if needed.

+## Data Stores
+- The result of a query implements `List`.
+Accessing the columns of a record via index or name returns a NodeVariable.
+Don't forget to convert it to the appropriate type.

 ## S3